FancyDucc/3D-Particle-System/docs/installation.md

 1. **Drag and Drop**: Simply drag the downloaded `.rbxm` file from your file explorer into the **Viewport** panel (The area where you can see the game world) in Roblox Studio.

-2. **Click and use**: If you instead installed through the Roblox Creator Hub, you'll find the module in the Toolbox > My Models > ParticleEmitter3D, simply drag and drop or click on the panel and the module will add to the game.
+2. **Click and use**: If you instead installed through the Roblox Creator Hub, you'll find the module in the Toolbox > My Models > VortexFXParticles, simply drag and drop or click on the panel and the module will add to the game.

 3. **Placement**: Place the module in **ReplicatedStorage** if you want it to be accessible to both server and client scripts.
 If it's only going to be used server-side, **ServerScriptService** is the best spot for it.